BinghamtonRover/RoverSystem/docs/camera.md

 1. `CAMERA_MESSAGE_FRAME_DATA_MAX_SIZE`: The maximum size, in bytes, of the frame data in a single camera message.
 This should be small enough that a single camera message can fit within a UDP packet sent by the network protocol.
 2. `CAMERA_FRAME_BUFFER_SIZE`: The size, in bytes, of any buffer that will hold a frame.
 In other words, the maximum size of any single frame.
 3. `CAMERA_FRAME_BUFFER_COUNT`:	The number of frames to collect on the receiving side before pushing frames to a view.
 The receiving side will have `CAMERA_FRAME_BUFFER_COUNT` buffers, each of size `CAMERA_FRAME_BUFFER_SIZE`, to hold frames.

+## Regarding Camera Streams

+The following protocols and examples assume a single stream, and thus elide the `Stream Index` field.
+To handle multiple streams, the receiving side must allocate several collections of buffers, with one such collection associated with each stream.

 ## Sending Camera Messages